dscsnu/ping-game-theory/README.md

 Please read the whole documentation before just using this. 😛

-PS: Check the pre-existing strategies for other examples

 1. Clone this repository
 2. Install requirements
 3. Create a python file under strategies folder